Finding Hope in the Wilderness

 #2) You must learn to be a “driver” in the wilderness.
 There’s a big difference between being a driver and being a passenger.
 Passengers in a car can be completely disengaged.
 Passengers don’t have to be aware of where they are going.
 They don’t have to know the right turns to make.
 They don’t have to be safe and wise.
-Drivers streer the car.
-They must be keenfully aware of their surroundings.
-A Good river takes responsibility for the car and all those affected.
+Drivers steer the car.
+They must be keenly aware of their surroundings.
+A Good driver takes responsibility for the car and all those affected.
 Drivers don’t whine.
 They don’t place blame.
 They don’t ask why.
 They just drive.

 The Israelites were rescued from slavery through the leadership of Moses.
-He led a national revolt, because God spoke to him to do so.
-He gathered the people and they literally ran for their lives as the Egyptians came chasing them.
+He led a national revolt because God spoke to him to do so.
+He gathered the people, and they literally ran for their lives as the Egyptians came chasing them.
 They had been beaten, abused, malnourished, and mistreated.
-And they get to the other side of the Red Sea --- God showed up and gave them a miracle.
-And they get to other side of the Red Sea and the real testing began.
+Would they get across when they got to the Red Sea? --- God showed up and gave them a miracle.
+When they got to the other side of the Red Sea, the real testing began.
 They waited for their deliverance to the Promised Land for 400 years.
 Testing comes.

 #3) When you come out of the wilderness, out of the season of testing – there’s rest.
 There’s peace.
 There’s hope.
 So replenish during this time.
 Take the time to assess what you’ve learned during that time in the wilderness.
 Take the time to rest in Christ’s eternal peace.
 One of the fruits of the spirit is hope.
 Hope was given when you accepted Christ as your Savior.